top of page

 Key Election Dates and Information

-This year’s election will take place on June 7, 2022 (the voter registration deadline is May 23, 2022).
-South Dakota's General Election will take place on Tuesday, November 8, 2022.
+This year’s election will take place November 5, 2024 (the voter registration deadline is October 21, 2024).
 Below are a few key things to know and do in order to make sure your vote counts for children in November.

 Are you registered to vote?